swarm-workflows/SwarmAgents/README.md

 # SwarmAgents-Consensus

-This repository hosts code for emulating SWARM agents and investigating different consensus algorithms concerning task scheduling among the agents.
+This repository contains code for emulating SWARM agents and exploring multi-agent consensus for task selection.
+It leverages existing algorithms commonly used in blockchain and extends them, adding novel approaches tailored for SWARM and enhancing resilience.

 ## Practical Byzantine Fault Tolerance (PBFT)
 PBFT algorithm is explored and implemented in `pbft_agentv2.py`.
 This agent works as follows: